“Arrêté! C’est ici l’empire de la mort!”

 The workmen given the chore of distributing the bones had a macabre sense of humor and the French flair for artistic display.
 The walls of bones that lined the tunnel hallways were given wave-like rhythms, or punctuated with designs of hearts and crosses created from the skulls.

 But the order is pure illusion.
-Behind the pathways walled with rows of tibia crowned with skulls, are loose heaps of bones several feet deep, as shown in another of Nadar’s photographs.
+Behind the pathways walled with rows of tibia crowned with skulls, are loose heaps of bones several feet deep.

 From the very first, the catacombs were a tourist attraction for Parisians and foreigners, commoners and royalty.
 Here is a strange image of what appears to be a mass candle-lit tour circa 1870.

 Even after entry was forbidden, or, perhaps, even more avidly after entry was forbidden, the macabre tunnels became an object of fascination.
 Guides promised to take visitors to the most secret rooms and midnight concerts were performed in la crypte de la passion.

 In this buried world, the temperature never varies from its eternal fifty-two degrees.
 Summer or winter, spring or autumn, a morbid chill permeates the air.
 Men have strayed and been lost.
 Even now to enter unguided is to risk death, for the pathways branch off into an ever-darkening labyrinth where explorers could and did get lost and die, eventually adding their bones to the vast ossuary.